Atlanta murders of 1979–1981: Investigation and arrest

 Two police cars later stopped the suspect station wagon about a half-mile from the bridge.
 The driver was 23-year-old Wayne Bertram Williams, a supposed music promoter and freelance photographer.
 The Chevrolet wagon belonged to his parents.
 During questioning, Williams said he was on his way to audition a woman, Cheryl Johnson, as a singer.
 Williams claimed she lived in the nearby town of Smyrna.
 Police did not find any record of her or the appointment.
+Police who stopped Williams on the bridge noticed gloves and a 24-inch nylon cord sitting in the passenger seat.
+According to police investigators, the cord looked similar to ligature marks found on Cater and other victims, but the cord was never taken into evidence for analysis.

 Two days later, on May 24, the nude body of Nathaniel Cater, 27, was found floating downriver a few miles from the bridge where police had seen the suspicious station wagon.
 Based on this evidence, including the police officer's hearing of the splash, police believed that Williams had killed Cater and disposed of his body while the police were nearby.

-Investigators who stopped Williams on the bridge noticed gloves and a 24-inch nylon cord sitting in the passenger seat.
-According to investigators, the cord looked similar to ligature marks found on Cater and other victims, but the cord was never taken into evidence for analysis.
 Adding to a growing list of suspicious circumstances, Williams had handed out flyers in predominantly black neighborhoods calling for young people ages 11–21 to audition for his new singing group that he called Gemini.
 Williams failed an FBI-administered polygraph examination, though polygraph results are not admissible as evidence in criminal courts.

 Fibers from a carpet in the Williams residence were found to match those observed on two of the victims.
 Additional fibers from the Williams's home, vehicles, and pet dog were later matched to fibers discovered on other victims.
 Furthermore, witness Robert Henry claimed to have seen Williams holding hands and walking with Nathaniel Cater on the night Cater is believed to have died.

 On June 21, 1981, Williams was arrested.
 A grand jury indicted him for first-degree murder in the deaths of Nathaniel Cater and Jimmy Ray Payne, aged 22.
 The trial date was set for early 1982.

-When the news of Williams's arrest was officially released (his status as a suspect had previously been leaked to the media), FBI Agent John E. Douglas stated that, if it was Williams, then he was "looking pretty good for a good percentage of the killings."
+When the news of Williams' arrest was officially released (his status as a suspect had previously been leaked to the media), FBI Agent John E. Douglas stated that, if it was Williams, then he was "looking pretty good for a good percentage of the killings."
 Douglas had previously conducted an interview with People magazine about profiling the killer as a young black man.
 This was widely reported as the FBI effectively declaring Williams guilty, and Douglas was officially censured by the Director of the FBI.